Richer Medicare Payments For Rural Hospitals Could Come At Urban Centers' Expense

 In an emailed statement, Verma said the current wage index system "has partly contributed to disparities in reimbursement across the country."

-CMS' current proposal would increase Medicare payments to the mostly rural hospitals in the lowest 25th percentile and decrease the payments to those in the highest 75th percentile.
+CMS's current proposal would increase Medicare payments to the mostly rural hospitals in the lowest 25th percentile and decrease the payments to those in the highest 75th percentile.
 The agency is also proposing a 5% cap on any hospital's decrease in the final wage index in 2020 compared with 2019.
 This would effectively limit the loss in payments some would experience.

 Dobson, a former Medicare research director, said he expects "enormous resistance."
 (The CMS proposal is open for public comment until June 24.)